 Monday, July 27, 2015

-8:30 am- 4:30 pm Rebuilding You Community After a Disaster: A "Whole Community" Approach
+Rebuilding Your Community After a Disaster: A "Whole Community" Approach

-1993 City of Darlington Flood Disaster: So you have an emergency plan; you think your set.
-You’ve spent hours going over what could happen, should happen, you’ve held drills and it looks good.
-The Darlington Flood Disaster recovery project is a prime example of what can be accomplished by long term planning and the cooperative efforts of city officials, state and federal government, various agencies, local business owners and concerned citizens.
-Explore why some communities are successful in recovery, while others like New Orleans are never the same.
+1990 and 1993 City of Darlington Flood Disasters: The goals of the City’s comprehensive plan included preserving the historic downtown business district; restoring the downtown economic base; developing an urban river open space park and recreation area; and eliminating or substantially reducing flood damage in the future.
+The City of Darlington Flood Hazard Mitigation Plan identified how they would reduce or eliminate flood damages.
+After flood events in both 1990 and 1993, during the recovery process the City moved forward in implementing their mitigation plan.
+The Darlington recovery and mitigation project is a prime example of what can be accomplished by long term planning and the cooperative efforts of city officials, state and federal government, various agencies, local business owners and concerned citizens.
+Explore why some communities are successful in recovery, while others are never the same.

-10:30 am- 12:00 pm Extreme Events and Community Consequences Instructor- Lucy Arendt
+10:30 am- 12:00 pm: Extreme Events and Community Consequences: Disaster in an Instant vs. Continuing Disaster

 Interdependencies and cascading consequences is the pattern in disasters.
 A disaster isn’t a fire and police exercise.
 Everything is interrelated: social, economic, environment, infrastructure, socio-culture capital, schools, jobs, and housing.
 Learn the importance of rebuilding your community using a WHOLE COMMUNITY approach.

-1:00 pm- 2:30 pm You've Had a Disaster: What You Need to Know about Federal and State Disaster Assistace Instructor- Larry Reed
+1:00 pm- 2:30 pm: What You Need to Know About Federal and State Disaster Assistance

-In this session you will review the types of Federal and State disaster assistance is available.
+In this session you will review the types of Federal and State disaster assistance that are available.
 You will learn the criteria used to determine assistance, the limits of assistance available, and the records you must provide to document the damage in your community.
-This eye opening session will have many surprising revelations.
+This eye-opening session will have many surprising revelations.

-2:45 pm- 3:30 pm What to Do Before Disaster Strikes: Making Recovery Easier or, Maybe Unnecessary Instructor- Daniel J. Alesch
+2:45 pm- 3:30 pm: What to Do Before Disaster Strikes: Making Recovery Easier, or, Maybe, Unnecessary

 Resistance and resiliency: much cheaper than recovery.
 Obstacles to action and overcoming those obstacles.
 Preparing in advance for (almost) inevitable extreme events Some best practices.